Peterosas/ycode-frontend/README.md

 Use small commits and descriptive commit messages while working on the assignment.
 One commit solving one issue.

+Do not spend more than 5 hours on this test.
+This should be more than enough time to complete the given tasks.

 ---
 Use this repository as your starting point but **DO NOT** fork it.
 Create a private repository on GitHub for your application source code, push it and invite the usernames of "liamwalder" & "bytesbase" as collaborators via "Settings > Manage access".